harrycresswell/harry/content/writing/artboards.md

 So the point is this; we want to be able to know exactly what state, in what stage, of what flow any given Artboard belongs to.
 In order to do this we need a system.
 A system that is quick to understand — by anyone in our team — and efficient in its implementation.
 No nonsense.
 Minimal fuss.

 I'm sure you'll agree with me here.
-The sketch file below — where the Artboards are clearly named and numbered — will be easier to manage than the Sketch file below that.
+The sketch file above — where the Artboards are clearly named and numbered — will be easier to manage than the Sketch file below – which will become a nightmare to deal with as the number of Artborards grows.

-This Sketch file isn't doing anyone any favours.
-As this file grows it'll become a nightmare to deal with.

 {{< cld src="v1550264893/hc/naming-artboards-in-sketch-unorganised.jpg" alt="A badly organised Sketch file" caption="A badly organised Sketch file" >}}

 ## Scalability

 **Does it scale?** We're not talking about front end frameworks here (let's leave that for another one).
-Instead, we're trying to solve the problem you have when you need to add in an extra step (or stage) to a flow you created a last week, let's say. **Does your system allow you to add in extra Artboards — anywhere in the sequence** — without you having to go through and rename the rest of your Artboards to maintain some sort of order?
+Instead, we're trying to solve the problem you have when you need to add in an extra step (or stage) to a flow you created last week, let's say.

+**Does your system allow you to add in extra Artboards — anywhere in the sequence** — without you having to go through and rename the rest of your Artboards to maintain some sort of order?

 {{< cld src="v1550264893/hc/naming-artboards-in-sketch-organised-albion-02.jpg" alt="Another well organised Sketch file" caption="Another well organised Sketch file" >}}